MateoGiuffra/ecommerce-data-analysis-api/README.md

 # FastAPI Ecommerce Data Analysis API

-A robust and scalable REST API built with FastAPI for e-commerce data analytics/analysis.
+A robust and scalable REST API built with FastAPI for e-commerce data analysis.
 It includes secure authentication, background tasks with Celery, high-performance caching with Redis, and a clean, production-ready architecture.

 ## ✨ Key Features